-Virginia Satir believes there are four communication modes used to help avoid rejection.
+Virginia Satir believed there are four communication modes used to help avoid rejection.
 The fifth mode is positive and congruent.

 Mode One: The Placater

-Placaters are worried about scaring people off or making them angry, but they won’t admit to this.
+Placaters are anxious about scaring people off or making them angry, but they won’t admit to this.
 Common language used by a placater includes “I don’t mind, whatever you want to do”, or “you know me, I don’t really mind”.
-Two placaters talking together won’t make any firm plans or agree on a course of action.
+Therefore, two placaters talking together will struggle to make any firm plans or agree on a course of action.

 Mode Two: Blamers